 Author: Katrina Barnett

-I am, you guessed it, a film school grad, trying not to float away in a sea of student loan debt and insecurity.
-Reading, writing, and going to the movies are my favorite pastimes, and for a long time I’ve been mulling over ideas for a project that could help me merge all of those things in a fun way that might serve as a means of self-betterment.
+I have an MA in film crit and a BA in screenwriting.
 I currently reside in Texas after long stints in California and North Dakota.
-I was homeschooled from birth up to my high school graduation.
-I will hopefully be starting grad school in the fall.
+I was homeschooled from birth up to my high school graduation, but I’ve been told by several employers that I’m relatively well-adjusted.
 My two favorite movies, if you care to know, are The Apartment and The Royal Tenenbaums.
 Weird things always seem to happen to me.
 One Easter Sunday I saw a goat in the parking lot of Applebee’s.
 He looked like he was enjoying himself.

 My Year With Gary

-This is not a fanblog (not that there’s anything wrong with that), nor is it a collection of amateur film reviews.
-This blog is not intended to be a cache of Oldman info or critique, and while I plan to make my observations about the films of Mr. Gary and his performances in them (though, let me say right now: flawless.
-All of his performances are flawless, okay?), I’m more interested in exploring what is to be learned from the experience of engaging in film, and what good can come of stubborn obsessiveness, if any.
+This is not a fanblog (not that there’s anything wrong with that), nor is it a collection of amateur film reviews, exactly.
+This blog is not intended to be a cache of Oldman info or critique, and while I plan to make my observations about the Gary movies and his performances in them, I’m more interested in exploring what is to be learned from the experience of engaging in film, and what good can come of stubborn obsessiveness, if any.

-If you are looking for awesome Gary stuff, try the consistently updated tumblr F Yeah Gary Oldman or the Gary Oldman Web Twitter page, both of which I have already raided in aid of this blog’s creation.
+If you are looking for awesome Gary stuff, try curator/photographer Gisele Schmidt’s Instagram (Gary’s wife– it’s official as you can get, and also she’s delightful).
+Otherwise, there’s the consistently updated tumblr F Yeah Gary Oldman or the Gary Oldman Web Twitter page & Insta, all of which are great and have been raided by me in aid of this blog’s creation.

 All images that appear on MYWG are probably not mine.
 No copyright infringement intended.